iionly/tidypics/README.txt

 Changelog:

+Changes for release 1.9.3 (by iionly):
+- Same code base as 1.8.3 with necessary modifications to work on Elgg 1.9,
+- Fixed a deprecation issue (with the hopefully soon to be released Widget Manager plugin for Elgg 1.9) with widgets urls (clickable title link).

+Changes for release 1.8.3 (by iionly):
+- "Upload photos" / "Upload photos to this album" buttons hidden within group context for non-group members,
+- "Upload photos" link removed from groups images profile module / widget (failed to work correctly, i.e. not open in a lightbox popup as desired),
+- "Create album" link removed from groups images profile module / widget for for non-members of groups,
+- Disable unintended text shadow within html5 uploader at least in some cases if this text styling has been enabled by other plugins and unwantedly inherited by plupload (can't prevent text shadow in all circumstances as a theme plugin might override Tidypics' CSS).

 Changes for release 1.9.2 (by iionly):
 - Same code base as 1.8.2 with necessary modifications to work on Elgg 1.9,